5 Rethinking: Chapter 4

 aes(weight, height)) +

-geom_point(shape = 21, size = 1.5, color = clr1, fill = fll1)
+geom_point(shape = 21, size = 1.5, color = clr1, fill = fll1)xbar_children <- mean(data_children$weight)

-xbar_children <- quap(
+model_hight_children <- quap(

-~ dnorm( mu, sigma ),
+height ~ dnorm( mu, sigma ),

-height <- alpha + beta * ( weight - xbar_children ),
+mu <- alpha + beta * ( weight - xbar_children ),

-mu ~ dnorm( 178, 20 ),
+alpha ~ dnorm( 178, 20 ),

-alpha ~ dlnorm( 0, 1 ),
+beta ~ dlnorm( 0, 1 ),

-beta ~ dunif( 0, 50)
+sigma ~ dunif( 0, 50)

-),data = data_children
+data = data_children

 )